Click here for a downloadable PDF file of The Handbook for the English Honors Program

 Directed by [Your Advisor’s Name]

-All finished theses will become part of the library in the Honors Resource Room.
+All finished theses will become part of the library in the Honors Lab (Humanities 373).
 Although it is not required, you should consider making copies of your thesis for your primary advisor and your second reader, who have helped you develop your project.

-In order to receive a grade for English 499 and graduate, you must turn in the final version of your thesis project by the date specified by the Honors Director.
+In order to receive a grade for English 499 and thus be eligible to graduate, you must turn in the final version of your thesis project by the last day of classes in the Spring or, if different, by another date specified by the Honors Director.